8 Huge Cybersecurity Trends (2022)

 Social Engineering Attacks describe a wide variety of malicious human interactions.
 Perpetrators manipulate users into making security mistakes by giving away sensitive information that can lead to financial risk.

-Searches for "social engineering attacks" have increased by 231% in five years.
+Searches for "social engineering attack" have increased by 318% in 5 years.